prometheus/docs/content/docs/guides/multi-target-exporter.md

 probe_tls_version_info{version="TLS 1.3"} 1
 ```

-You can see that the probe was successful and get many useful metrics, like latency by phase, status code, ssl status or cert expiry in [epoch](https://en.wikipedia.org/wiki/Unix_time).
+You can see that the probe was successful and get many useful metrics, like latency by phase, status code, ssl status or certificate expiry in [Unix time](https://en.wikipedia.org/wiki/Unix_time).
 The blackbox exporter also offers a tiny web interface at [localhost:9115](http://localhost:9115) for you to check out the last few probes, the loaded config and debug information.
 It even offers a direct link to probe `prometheus.io`.
 Handy if you are wondering why something does not work.

 ## Querying multi-target exporters with Prometheus